Do you have debt that you’re just dying to be free of?

 Make sure you ALWAYS check if your local gas stations have rewards programs.
 Gas is a significant monthly cost.
 My Shell Gold Rewards program, which is totally free and card-less, gives me at least $0.05 off per gallon at every fill up.
 It often gives me $0.10 or even $0.15 off per gallon.

-This may seem small, but it saves me a couple hundred dollars every year by doing absolutely nothing except joining.
+This may seem small, but it saves me a couple hundred dollars every year by doing absolutely nothing except joining and typing in my phone number when I fill up my gas.

 More money to pay off debt.